JeffreyEarly/GLNumericalModelingKit/Matlab/BSpline/README.md

 Overview
 ------------

-The `Spline` classes are as follows,

-- The `BSpline` class is a primitive class that creates b-splines given some set of knot points, and then evaluates the splines given some set of coefficients for the splines.
+The `BSpline` class is a primitive class that creates b-splines given some set of knot points, and then evaluates the splines given some set of coefficients for the splines.
 This class is just for generating b-splines and doesn't do anything with data.

+The following three classes all directly inherit from `BSpline`  class,

 - An `InterpolatingSpline` uses local b-splines to interpolate between data points.
 The (K-1)th derivative of a K order spline is piecewise continuous.
 This is a generalization of Matlab's cubic spline interpolation function.
 - The `ConstrainedSpline` class does a least-squares fit to given data points with a chosen set of b-splines.
 Constraints can be added at any point in the domain and the class can also accommodate non-gaussian errors.
 - A `TensionSpline` can be used to smooth noisy data and attempt to recover the "true" underlying function.

-- A `RobustTensionSpline` adds additional functionality to  `TensionSpline` in order to accommodate the presence of outliers in the data.
+The `BivariateTensionSpline` essentially takes  (t,x,y) as input data and creates tension splines for both x, y *after* removing a mean  `ConstrainedSpline` fit from both directions.
+The idea is to make the data stationary and therefore treat tension parameter optimization isotropically.

+The `GPSTensionSpline`  inherits from `BivariateTensionSpline` but takes latitude and longitude as arguments, and assume the noise follows a Student's t-distribution.